truenas/documentation/content/Recommendations/TCMiddlewareConfguration.md

 ## Configuration File

+Middleware contains a configuration file updated on runtime.
+The full configuration file, located at `/etc/config.yaml`, is provided below:

+{{<highlight yaml "">}}
+logger:
+    console:
+        enabled: true
+    file:
+        enabled: true
+        path: /data/log
+        rotation:
+            enabled: true
+            max_age: 10
+            max_backups: 10
+            max_size: 100
+    log_level: info
+    remote:
+      enabled: false
+      log_level: error
+      host: 127.0.0.1
+      port: 6514
+      protocol: tcp
+      identifier: TrueCommand
+sys:
+    alert_email_threshold: 30m0s
+{{< / highlight >}}

+The full file could be copied from the docker container by `docker cp truecommand:/etc/middleware/config.yaml /DATA_DIR/config.yaml` or by pasting the contents above.

+Overwrite the TC_CONFIG_PATH environment variable by adding `-e TC_CONFIG_PATH=/data/config.yaml` to container creation or create an additional tied volume with `-v /etc/middleware/config.yaml:/CONFIG_DIR/config.yaml` to preserve changes.

+### Decrease Alert Frequency

+Change `alert_email_threshold` under `sys` to increase the time required to send the same set of alerts, for instance to `1d` to increase the duration from thirty minutes to one day.

+### Change logging

+Console and file logging can be disabled, as well as the default log level changed.
+Options for level include "trace", "debug", "info", "warning", and "error".
+Rotation and storage options can be changed as well, for instance from /data/log to /etc/log to prevent log preservation across reboots.

-## Syslog
+#### Enable Syslog

 Remote logging capabilities through syslog are available in TrueCommand version 2.3 or later.

 To enable, first edit the internal configuration file `/etc/config.yaml`.
-Overwrite the TC_CONFIG_PATH or create an additional tied volume for this file to preserve changes.

 {{< highlight yaml "" >}}
-logger:
-  remote_log:
+remote:
   enabled: false
   log_level: error
   host: 127.0.0.1           # rsyslog server address
   port: 6514                # port based on the protocol
   protocol: tcp             # tcp or udp
   identifier: TrueCommand   # will be added as tag in the logs
 {{< / highlight >}}

-Restart the container.

-### Server Setup
+#### Server Setup

 An Rsyslog server can easily be setup with Docker.

-#### rsyslog.conf
+##### rsyslog.conf

 ```
 $ModLoad imudp